 Designated staff who have responsibility for specialized services such as giving inhaler treatments or injections, or conducting glucose and/or ketone tests shall be provided training specific to the procedures, by a licensed health professional.

-The school nurse shall maintain a copy of the training program and the records of training completed by school employees.
+The A certified school nurse RN shall provide or coordinate all such training and shall maintain a copy of the training program and the records of training completed by school employees.

 Student Accidents